sitestacker/docs/_articles/develop-on-site-stacker/branching-and-release-workflow.md

 #### CHANGELOG

-Stacker doesn't have a [Changelog](https://en.wikipedia.org/wiki/Changelog) file in the root of the repository, instead the Changelog is generated automatically from the commit messages and showed to the client in System Manager.
+Site Stacker doesn't have a [Changelog](https://en.wikipedia.org/wiki/Changelog) file in the root of the repository, instead the Changelog is generated automatically from the commit messages and showed to the client in System Manager, when an update is selected.

+Site Stacker's Changelog is similar to the GNU [NEWS](https://www.gnu.org/prep/standards/html_node/NEWS-File.html) file rather than the GNU [Change Logs](https://www.gnu.org/prep/standards/html_node/Change-Logs.html#Change-Logs), because it contains **a list of user-visible changes worth mentioning** and not all the changes.
+Also, if the Changelog is too complex for the client to understand, don't add it.

+> Note: Not every commit should have a `CHANGELOG`.
+If a feature is comprised of more than 1 commit, you should add the `CHANGELOG` to the last commit.

 In order to add information to the Changelog, you need to include a `CHANGELOG` keyword in the commit message, and everything that follows will be part of the Changelog. `CHANGELOG` should be uppercase and should come after a blank line, e.g.: